Wallace rubbed his temples, his eyes closed. He was waiting for Tammy to come back with her specialty to reduce his headache and end the hungover.

 “I’ll take it,” She said after he had emptied the cup.

-He lay back on the sofa and relaxed.
+He lied back on the sofa and relaxed.
 She was back a few minutes later.
 He turned left and leaned on her shoulder.
 Unlike many times before, she moved away.
 Not so abrupt that he lost his balance, but still at a speed that he would notice the difference in attitude.
 He opened his eyes and stared at her, still leaning his head on the edge of the sofa, not wanting to sit up straight.

 “Yvonne’s right,” She said, her voice too trained, apparently uncomfortable.
 “We shouldn’t create any misunderstandings.”